For some reason, my mad crafting skillz are ON FIRE this Halloween. We made goodies for a party yesterday and they were spooktacular. Har har har.

 STEP ONE:

 Cut off a piece of the chenille stick.
 About "that much."
 The short part will be the goblin arms, the long part will be the body and legs.
 So cut off about 1/3, or just shy of 1/3.
 It's not an exact science, people.
+STEP TWO:

 Fold the long piece in half and slip it through the wooden bead so that you have a loop on one end and the two loose ends on the other.
 Those loose ends are about to become legs.